 The only version of a chosen identity that works is an image of yourself that is defined by taking action.
 That means choosing a process-based identity, also known as an action-based identity.
 When you choose to be someone who consistently does the necessary work, then success is a natural byproduct of your identity.
 In other words, your focus should be on the action, not the outcome.
+Don’t keep your eyes on the prize; keep your eyes on the process.
 You don’t climb a mountain by believing you’re a mountain climber and visualizing yourself at the summit; you climb it step by step, move by move.

 For example, someone who wants to become an author might wrongly believe that he needs to believe in a character-based identity, such as “I’m a good writer.”
 He might even go a step further in the wrong direction and believe that he needs to visualize the outcome he wants: “I’m a successful novelist.
 I’m a successful novelist.
 I’m a successful novelist.”
 Since he hasn’t written a novel yet, this is just fantasy, and fantasy gets you nowhere.
 A process-based identity, such as “I’m someone who writes every day,” will actually get him where he wants to go.4 The beauty of this is that if he writes every day, he will become a better writer and will stand a very good chance of becoming an author.
 This is another example of the benefits of redefining success.